 Trustee Nominations for Inclusion in Next Year's Proxy Statement (Proxy Access).
 Our bylaws permit a shareholder, or group of up to 20 shareholders, owning 3% or more of the Trust's outstanding common stock continuously for at least three years to nominate and include in the Trust's proxy materials trustees constituting up to 20% of the board, provided that such nominating shareholder(s) and nominee(s) satisfy the requirements specified therein for a nomination pursuant to the proxy access provisions, including timely submission of a notice of such a nomination to the Secretary of the Trust at its principal executive office (no earlier than 150 days and no later than 120 days before the anniversary of the date that the Trust mailed its proxy statement for the previous year's annual meeting of shareholders) that contains certain information specified in our bylaws.
-Any shareholder who wishes to use these procedures to nominate a candidate for election to the Board of Trustees for inclusion in the Trust's proxy materials relating to the 2022 annual meeting of shareholders must satisfy the requirements specified in our bylaws and must provide written notice to the Secretary of the Trust at 367 South Gulph Road, King of Prussia, PA 19406, which must be received not earlier than November 21, 2021 and not later than December 21, 2021.
-However, if our 2022 annual meeting of shareholders is held more than 30 days before or after June 2, 2022, then the Secretary must receive this notice by the later of the 150th day prior to such annual meeting and the tenth day following the date on which public announcement of the date of such meeting is first made by the Trust.
+Any shareholder who wishes to use these procedures to nominate a candidate for election to the Board of Trustees for inclusion in the Trust's proxy materials relating to the 2024 annual meeting of shareholders must satisfy the requirements specified in our bylaws and the information about the nominee or the nominating shareholder that would be required to be disclosed in the solicitation of proxies for the election of a trustee under federal securities laws (including under Rule 14a-19 under the Exchange Act), and must provide written notice to the Secretary of the Trust at 367 South Gulph Road, King of Prussia, PA 19406, which must be received not earlier than November 27, 2023 and not later than December 27, 2023.
+However, if our 2024 annual meeting of shareholders is held more than 30 days before or after April 25, 2024, then the Secretary must receive this notice by the later of the 150th day prior to the date of such annual meeting and the tenth day following the date on which public announcement of the date of such meeting is first made by the Trust.